jiantaoyuNWAFU/MultiDMPcaller/README.md

 1. **File Naming Rules**
    - Sample files must be placed in two directories (e.g., `mut` and `wt`; directory names can be customized).
    - File name format: `{sample index}-{directory name}.txt`
-     Examples: 1-mut.txt (first sample in the mutant group), 2-wt.txt (second sample in the wild-type group).
+     Examples: 1-mut.txt (first sample in the mutant group), 2-mut.txt (second sample in the mutant group), 1-wt.txt (first sample in the wild-type group), 2-wt.txt (second sample in the wild-type group).

    **File Content Format**
    No header.
 Each line represents a methylation site, separated by spaces or tabs,with exactly 5 columns: